slowproj/slowdash/docs/DataBinding.md

 - Each object makes one RedisJSON entry, with a dedicated key.
 - RedisTS holds a series of object keys.
 - Keys are formatted as `{Channel}_{Index}`, unless specified in user configuration.
-- Time-Sereis of objects are stored in a dedicated 'db'.
+- Time-Series of objects are stored in a dedicated 'db'.
 - To implement a ring buffer, `Index` is typically calculated by `int(TimeStamp % RetentionLength)`.

 ### Configuration File